grahamjh99/VisionDrive/project-feedback.md

 <a id='what'></a>
 ## What to Grade
-In DSI, students are required to complete **all 5 deliverables** from their Capstone Project, as well as **80% of all additional assignments**, including Unit Projects and any other required labs or assignments.
+In DSI, students are required to complete **all 5 deliverables** from their Capstone Project, **all four of our Unit Projects**,  well as **80% of any additional assignments**.

-#### Course Completion Requirements
+#### Mandated Course Completion Requirements
+- [ ] Capstone Deliverables 1-5
 - [ ] Unit Projects 1-4
-- [ ] Capstone Deliverables 1-5
+- [ ] 80% of all assigned work

-These assignments contain requirements and rubrics you can use to evaluate student performance.
+In practice, this 80% requirements means attendance and participation in all daily activities, completion of labs and classwork, and submission of other outcomes-related homework or group assignments.
+Data has shown that students who complete these assignments perform more favorably in interviews and are generally more prepared for outcomes support, so we strongly recommend that you enforce completion of day to day course activities.

-#### Optional Assignments
+#### Optional Course Requirements

-Any assignments outside of the unit projects and capstone are **optional** and do not require your specific feedback.
-Labs, homework, and other group activities are core **student-led** components of the curriculum.
-In other words, it is in the student's best interest to complete these as part of their dedicated practice to attaining the competencied needed to enter the field of data science.
+- [ ] Group Projects (i.e. Kaggle) and Weekly Assignments
+- [ ] Blog and Portfolio Development
+- [ ] Labs and Homework

+Daily assignments outside of the core required capstone and unit project deliverables do not require specific feedback from instructors.
+Personalized feedback should be reserved for student projects.
+Set this expectation early and consistently.

 ---